UltiHash/scripts/scripts/boto3/multithread_upload/README.md

 # Overview

-UltiHash upload script.
-Upload data recursively to UltiHash cluster using boto3 to access the S3 API.
+Concurrent UltiHash upload script.
+Upload data recursively to UltiHash cluster using boto3 library to access the S3 API.

 # Requirements